shaloo/docs.arcana/docs/howto/arcana_wallet/wallet_show.md

 ## Prerequisites

 Register and configure your application using the Arcana Developer Dashboard.
 Next, install the `@arcana/auth` package.
-Integrate the Auth SDK with your dApp.
+Integrate the Auth SDK with your app.
 For details, see [Arcana Auth Quick Start Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_qs.md).

 {% include "./code-snippets/import_auth.md" %}
 {% include "./code-snippets/new_auth.md" %}